 It is widely recognized that shifts in large scale weather patterns-known as climate change-are already impacting residents in Chatham County.
 Negative impacts of climate change experienced locally include extreme heat, changes in the amount of annual rainfall, warmer ocean waters that feed and strengthen hurricanes, beach erosion, saltwater encroachment upon drinking water sources and natural habitats, infrastructure damage, loss of property, and more frequent flooding in the region due to sea level rise.
 The effects of climate change negatively impact the quality of life of residents in addition to causing irreparable damage to the natural and built environment.

-Up to 178,787 people in Georgia could be at risk of sea level rise impacts by 2100 and, if sea levels rise 3 feet by 2100, Georgia will lose 36 square miles of salt marsh -Georgia Climate Project
+Up to 178,787 people in Georgia could be at risk of sea level rise impacts by 2100, many of whom are from socially vulnerable populations

+-Georgia Climate Project